axibase/atsd/integration/nmon/file-streaming.md

 # nmon File Streaming over Telnet

-Execute the steps in this guide in order to stream nmon statistics into ATSD using `telnet` protocol.
+Execute the steps in this guide to stream nmon statistics into ATSD using `telnet` protocol.

 For sending nmon data through an SSH tunnel, refer to [nmon File Streaming using an SSH Tunnel guide](ssh-tunneling.md "nmon File Streaming using an SSH Tunnel").